 This position is a practical career experience.
-Students will not be required to complete a research project; rather they will be participating in the day-to-day care of farm animals involved in ongoing animal welfare research activities being undertaken at the UBC DERC.
+Students will not be required to complete a research project; rather they will be participating in the day-to-day care of farm animals involved in ongoing animal reproduction and health research activities being undertaken at the UBC DERC.
 Students must complete the required academic components as prescribed by the Academic Supervisor for APBI 496.

-The student will be mostly working with young dairy calves and adult dairy cows.
+The student will be working mostly in the main barn with the dairy cows.
 This job will consist of significant amounts of large animal handling.
 Students must be comfortable working with large animals.